TugboatQA/images/README.md

 * **NAME** - The name of the image to generate.
 If not defined, the directory name is used.
 * **FROM** - The base image to build from.
 If not defined, the directory name is used.
-* **PARSE** - An optional function to use to parse the library description for the image as provided at https://github.com/docker-library/official-images/tree/master/library.
-These are not standardized, so each image may need its own parser.
-If no parser is defined, pulling values from fields labeled `Tags:` and `SharedTags:` is used.
-The result of this parser should be a comma-space-separated list of tags & aliases, one line per unique image.
+* **SERVICE** - The name of the service tied to the `run` script (below)
 * **FILTER** - An optional filter to run against the parsed list of image tags.
 Usually this is used to exclude things like `rc` or `unstable` tags.
+* **GETTAGS** - An optional function to generate a list of tags for the image.
+Most image definitions can be parsed automatically from the dockerhub image definition, but there are some cases that need a little help.
+The resulting list should be comma-separated, with no spaces, one line per unique image.

 ### run